-What can I teach myself/read about prior to starting?Watch
+What can I teach myself/read about prior to starting?Watch this thread

 I'll be doing Gov and Pol, Philosophy, Sociology and Law at A Level beginning in September, I currently work Freelance so have a lot of spare time to do stuff - can anyone suggest any online resources/articles or content I should/can cover?
 Or just any wider reading before starting these A Level courses so I further ahead right from the get go.